Chasing the effects of Symbicort and COVID-19 as my illness moves into its third week

 Some people use Symbicort without any noticeable effects.
 Others experience severe side effects.

 When Jennifer asked about Symbicort on Facebook, hundreds of people chimed in.
-Some said it’s a drug that’s saved their lives.
-But, like with another problematic but frequently prescribed drug, Tamiflu, others who have taken Symbicort say they’ve experienced dangerous side effects:
+Some said it’s a drug that saved their lives.
+But, like with another problematic but frequently prescribed drug, Tamiflu, others said they’ve experienced dangerous side effects with Symbicort:

 “As someone who has asthma and takes albuterol during attacks, I can tell you I do everything I can to NOT have to take it because it causes about 12 hours of heart racing and dizziness for me.
 I hate the stuff but it keeps my airways open.” ~Kassandra.

 “Severe anxiety is a very well known and very common side effect of all steroids.
 My daughter, when in college, suffered severe anxiety following a prescription of prednisone for anaphylactic shock.
 She literally thought she was going crazy.
 Doctors were of no help.
 It was a school counselor who figured out the cause.
 So this reaction should come as no surprise.” ~Charles Solis.

 “Years ago I took it for asthma.
 Gave me heart palpitations, adrenalin rush (like a dozen espresso shots), etc. Different people react differently (as you know).
 The adrenalin rush helps open up the airways.” ~Vivienne.